howtographql/howtographql/content/frontend/react-apollo/1-getting-started.md

 Let's try to understand what's going on in that code snippet:

-1. You're importing the required dependencies from the `react-apollo` package
+1. You're importing the required dependencies from the installed npm packages.
-2. Here you create the `networkInterface`, you'll replace the placeholder `__SIMPLE_API_ENDPOINT__` with your actual endpoint in a bit.
+2. Here you create the `HttpLink` that will connect your `ApolloClient` instance with the GraphQL API; you'll replace the placeholder `__SIMPLE_API_ENDPOINT__` with your actual endpoint in a bit.
-3. Now you instantiate the `ApolloClient` by passing in the `networkInterface`.
+3. Now you instantiate the `ApolloClient` by passing in the `httpLink` and a new instance of an `InMemoryCache`.
 4. Finally you render the root component of your React app.
 The `App` is wrapped with the higher-order component `ApolloProvider` that gets passed the `client` as a prop.

 Next you need to replace the placeholder for the GraphQL endpoint with your actual endpoint.
 But where do you get your endpoint from?